haichao801/testgit/readme.txt

 333333
 444444
 666666
-Creating a new branch is quick.
+Creating a new branch is quick AND simle.